 PRICING FOOD PHOTOGRAPHY JOBS: Figuring Out Your Costs, Types of Clients VS Types of Budgets, Types of Jobs, Stop Shooting For Free, When It’s Ok To Shoot For Free, Pricing For Small Clients, Pricing For Agency Clients, Questions You Must Ask A Potential Client, The Package Deal, Anatomy of the Estimate, Expenses For Your Jobs

-YOUR FIRST JOB: Scheduling First Meetings, Estimating The Job, Billing For The Advance Payment, Contracts, Renting Studios, Producing The Job, Getting Your Crew Together, Shooting The Job, Dealing with Overtime, When Clients Add Shots, Getting Your Crew Invoices, 1099-ing Your Crew, Billing Your Client, Following Up For Payment, IRS Tips
+YOUR FIRST JOB: Scheduling First Meetings, Estimating The Job, Billing For The Advance Payment, Contracts, Renting Studios, Producing The Job, Getting Your Crew Together, Shooting The Job, Dealing with Overtime, When Clients Add Shots, Getting Your Crew Invoices, Billing Your Client, and Following Up For Payment.

 RESTAURANT PHOTOGRAPHY: Treating This as a Business, Business License, Business Insurance, Pricing, Getting a Shot List, How To Deliver Files, Follow Up, My Food Kit for Location, Equipment I Use For Restaurants, Interacting With The Client, Collaborating with the Chef, Shooting Tethered, Incorporating People in Your Shots